hardyqr/UW-Spring2017-CS246-Notes/LEC12-Rvalue_reference.md

 	- the first `grade` does not promise it will not change fields

 If you declare a method const, you are promising not to change the fields of the object on which the methods was called.

+- can only call const methods on const files